Giovanni1085/academic-kickstart/content/project/AICH-historical-epidemics/index.md

   preview_only: true
 ---

-This line of research focuses on historical epidemics, their unfolding, cultural and economics consequences.
+This line of research focuses on historical epidemics, their unfolding, as well as cultural and economics consequences.
 A wealth of data is available in historical archives, including death and fiscal records.
-The current focus is on early modern Venice, and in particular the 1630-31 plague outbreak.
+My current focus is on early modern Venice, and in particular the 1630-31 plague outbreak.

-### Recent publications

-* Lazzari et al., *[Death in Venice: A Digital Reconstruction of a Large Plague Outbreak During 1630-1631](https://www.medrxiv.org/content/10.1101/2020.03.11.20034116v1)*, 2020.
-Under review.